 About the Trip

 Project C.U.R.E. partners with organizations around the world to deliver health and hope to populations in need.
-In Cambodia, we have multiple partnerships and have delivered 12 containers with a value of $4,789,340 in medical supplies since 2000.
-This will be our first C.U.R.E.
+In Cambodia, we have multiple partnerships and have delivered 12 containers with a value nearly $5 million in medical supplies since 2000.
+This will be our second C.U.R.E.
 Clinics trip with our Cambodian partners Jeremiah’s Hope.
-Project C.U.R.E. recently delivered a container to Jeremiah’s Hope and as a result, they requested a specialty Carpal Tunnel Clinic.
 The mission of Jeremiah’s Hope is to providing excellent medical care to the poor and quality medical education to the healthcare community of Cambodia.
 There is a true opportunity to strengthen this already amazing missionary resource.
 They have a robust network of health promoters who serve approximately 140,000 people in the local catchment area.
 The Clinics team will also serve at several dispensaries connected to the local hospital.
 This C.U.R.E.
 Clinic will visit both the hospital and rural sites and work alongside Jeremiah’s Hope and local nurses and doctors.
-Services provided include carpal tunnel care, as well as general care.
-Cambodia has a very bad carpal tunnel program in need of great interventions.
-Jeremiah’s Hope has also hosted cardiac health clinics, general surgery clinics, orthopedic clinics, carpal tunnel clinics and hope clinics--all aimed at improving the welfare of the poor in Cambodia.
+Services provided include general care, carpal tunnel services, cardiac health clinics, general surgery clinics, orthopedic clinics—all aimed at improving the welfare of the poor in Cambodia.

 All medical professionals are needed!
-This is a great opportunity for Biomedical Professionals, Supply Chain Management, Community Health workers, and hospital administrators to make an impact!
+This is a great opportunity for biomedical professionals, supply chain management, community health workers, and hospital administrators to make an impact!
+We Are Meeting a World of Need in Cambodia.

 About the Country